xlassix/Telegram-Admin-Forwarder-Bot/README.md

 npm install
 ```

-4. Open the bot.js file in a text editor.
+4. Copy the content of `.env.example` to `.env`

-5. Replace 'YOUR_API_TOKEN' with the API token obtained from the BotFather.
+5. Replace 'BOT_API_TOKEN' with the API token obtained from the BotFather.

 6. Replace 'ADMIN_ID' with the Telegram ID of the admin whose messages should be forwarded.

-7. Replace 'GROUP_ID' with the ID of the group where you want to forward the messages.
+7. Replace 'GROUP_ID' with the ID of the group which you want to forward the messages.

 8. Save the changes.